 The Four Temperaments, musically and choreographically, is based on the ancient idea that the human organism is composed of four humors of temperaments: Melancholic, Sanguinity, Phlegmatic, and Choleric.
 The dominance of one determines the human disposition.

 Though this idea underpins the score and the dance, Balanchine did not intend a literal characterization of the humors.
 He is said to have cautioned his dancers that though the movement might be entitled Phlegmatic, “it is not to be danced phlegmatically.”

-The ballet sometimes seems an explosion of energetic innovations, a working vocabulary which makes much of jutting angularities, syncopation and assymetricality.
+The ballet sometimes seems an explosion of energetic innovations, a working vocabulary that makes much of jutting angularities, syncopation, and symmetricality.
 The stage is alive with novel footwork and brief spectacular solos.
 The ballet seems, on reflection, to be particularly and admirably American, given its technical prowess and high-energy demands.
 That The Four Temperaments seems today as fresh and exciting as ever confirms Balanchine’s artistic genius and creative vision.